 2 cups shredded mozzarella cheese

 1 lb. spaghetti, cooked al dente

 Preheat oven to 375 degrees.

 Place one chicken breast in a large ziplock bag and pound with a meat pounder until the breast is an even ½” thickness all over.
-Remove to a plate and season liberally on both sides with salt and pepper.
+Remove to a plate and season liberally on both sides with the salt and pepper.
 Repeat with the other breasts.

 Create a dredging station.
 Place the beaten eggs in a pie plate or shallow baking dish.
 Combine the parmesan, panko, and parsley in another shallow baking dish.

 Dip each pounded breast in the egg to coat and then place into the crumb mixture, pressing to make as much coating adhere as possible.
 Place the breaded chicken in the hot oil and cook in batches until golden brown on both sides, adding more oil to the pan as needed.
 Remove to a baking sheet.
 Chicken will not be totally cooked through.